B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 \(\frac{3}{{16}}\) of a cake

 Note: Some students will illustrate the situation, others will use equations, others will represent fractions in their simplest form using equivalent fractions.
-Students often have difficulty naming the part in terms of the whole; for example, regarding the statement \(\frac{3}{4}\) of a pizza for 2 people, they recognize that each person receives 1 piece and a half piece (\( 3\; \div \;2\)), but they must learn to relate the quantity to the whole in order to recognize that each receives \(\frac{3}{8}\) (fraction) of a pizza (whole).
+Students often have difficulty naming the part in terms of the whole; for example, in the situation of \(\frac{3}{4}\) of a pizza for 2 people, they may recognize that each person receives half of the pizza (\( \div \;2\)), but they then must relate that quantity to the whole, which is \(\frac{3}{4}\) (fraction) of a pizza (whole).
+So each person receives \(\frac{2}{5}\; \text{of}\; \frac{3}{4}\; \text{or} \;\frac{1}{2}\;\times \;\frac{3}{4} \;=\; \frac{3}{8}\).

 Select teams based on their strategies and invite them to present their solutions.
 Compare the various strategies used.
-Point out that the statements represent the division of a fraction by a whole number, similar to the meaning of equal-sharing (partitive).
+Point out that the statements represent the division of a fraction by a whole number, similar to the meaning of equal sharing (partitive).

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 182-183.

 Activity 4: The Kitchen Staff